db47h/grog/README.md

 - golang.org/x/...
 - github.com/pkg/errors
 - github.com/golang/freetype
-- github.com/go-gl/glfw, github.com/veandco/go-sdl2/sdl or any toolkit capable
-  of creating GL contexts.
 - some of my own repositories (which are and will remain under the same license as grog).

+Additionally, you will need github.com/go-gl/glfw, github.com/veandco/go-sdl2/sdl or any other toolkit capable of creating GL contexts.

 ### Of OpenGL bindings, cgo and performance